Maximizing Information in Domain-Invariant Representation Improves Transfer Learning: Experiment Details on Fashion-MNIST

-\subsection{Network architecture}
+\subsubsection{Network architecture}

-All the methods are trained using the Adam optimizer with the learning rate of $2e-4$ for $10,000$ iterations.
-We use batches of $128$ samples from each domain for a total of $256$ samples.
-When training with our model (\verb"VAEGAN"), the label prediction pipeline (generator and classifier) has eight fully connected layers (\textsc{fc1, \ldots, fc7, fc\_out}).
-The number of neurons in \textsc{fc1-4} is 100 for each layer. \textsc{fc5} is a $100$-unit layer that generates DIRep, followed by two $400$-unit layers (\textsc{fc6-7}). \textsc{fc\_out} is the output layer for label prediction.
-The discriminator and decoder each have four layers with $400$ hidden units and followed by the domain prediction layer and reconstruction layer, respectively.
-The encoder has two layers with $400$ units, followed by 1-unit $z$\_mean, 1-unit $z$\_variance, and 1-unit sampling layer.
-Each of the $400$-unit layers uses a ReLU activation function.

-All the other models have the same architecture as \verb"VAEGAN" when applicable.
-For the \verb"GAN-based" approach and \verb"DANN", we turn off the decoder and corresponding losses.
-For the \verb"DSN", we keep the same network architecture for common networks and use $\mathcal{L}_g$ for the similarity loss.
-Furthermore, we implement the shared and private encoders with same shape output vectors \citep{bousmalis2016domain}.
+All methods were trained using the Adam optimizer with a learning rate of $2e-4$ for $10,000$ iterations and batch sizes of $128$ samples per domain ($256$ total).
+MaxDIRep's label prediction pipeline (generator and classifier) consists of eight fully connected layers (\textsc{fc1}-\textsc{fc7}, \textsc{fc\_out}).
+Layers \textsc{fc1}-\textsc{fc4} each have $100$ neurons; \textsc{fc5} (DIRep) has $100$ units; \textsc{fc6} and \textsc{fc7} each have $400$ units; and \textsc{fc\_out} is the output layer.
+The discriminator and decoder each have four hidden layers with $400$ units each, followed by the domain prediction and reconstruction layers, respectively.
+The encoder has two hidden layers with $400$ units each, followed by $100$-unit $z_\text{mean}$, $100$-unit $z_\text{variance}$, and a sampling layer.
+Other models used the same architecture as MaxDIRep, where applicable.
+For the Singla method and DANN, the decoder and associated losses were disabled.
+For DSN, the same network architecture was used, and $\mathcal{L}_g$ was used for the similarity loss, with the shared and private encoders producing output vectors of the same dimensionality~\citep{bousmalis2016domain}.

-\subsection{Hyperparameters}

-As suggested in previous work~\citep{ganin2016domain}, the coefficient of the loss, which encourages domain invariant representation, should be initialized as $0$ and changed to $1$.
-We use the following schedule for the coefficient of $\mathcal{L}_g$ in all the experiments where $t$ is the training iteration:

-The increasing coefficient allows the discriminator to be less sensitive to noisy signals at the early stages of the training procedure.
-For other hyperparameters, we used $\beta =1, \gamma =\mu=1$ (the hyperparameters were not tuned using validation samples).
+\subsubsection{Hyperparameters}

-We closely follow the setup of weights of the loss functions used in the \verb"DSN" paper~\citep{bousmalis2016domain} and \verb"DANN" paper~\citep{ganin2016domain}.
-To boost the performance of \verb"DSN", we set the coefficient of $\mathcal{L}_{\mathit{recon}}$ to $0.15$ and the coefficient of $\mathcal{L}_{\mathit{diff}}$ to $0.05$, tuned parameter values determined by~\citet{bousmalis2016domain} using a validation set of target labels.
+Following previous work~\citep{ganin2016domain}, $\mathcal{L}_g$ was initialized to 0 and linearly increased to 1 according to $\lambda = \frac{2}{1 + \exp(-t)} - 1$, where $t$ is the training iteration.
+Other hyperparameters were set to $\beta = 0.1$, $\gamma = 0.15$, and $\mu = 0.1$ (without validation tuning).
+We closely followed the setup of loss function weights used in the DSN~\citep{bousmalis2016domain} and DANN~\citep{ganin2016domain} papers.
+To improve DSN's performance, we set the coefficient of $\mathcal{L}_{\mathrm{recon}}$ to 0.15 and the coefficient of $\mathcal{L}_{\mathrm{diff}}$ to 0.05, parameter values determined by~\citep{bousmalis2016domain} using a target label validation set.
+For a fair comparison, we used the same schedule for the coefficient of $\mathcal{L}_g$ and set the coefficient of $\mathcal{L}_c$ to 0.1 in DSN.